mristin/icontract-hypothesis/README.rst

 You can use icontract-hypothesis:

 * As a library, to write succinct unit tests,
-* As a command-line tool or integrate it with your IDE.
-This allows you to automatically test functions while you develop and use it in your continuous integration and
+* As a command-line tool or a tool to integrate it with your IDE.
+  This allows you to automatically test functions during the development and use it in your continuous integration, and
-* As a ghostwriter utility giving you a starting point for your more elaborate Hypothesis test code.
+* As a ghostwriter utility giving you a starting point for your more elaborate Hypothesis strategies.

-Since the contracts live close to the code, evolving the code automatically evolves the tests.
+Since the contracts live close to the code, evolving the code also automatically evolves the tests.

 Usage